muratk5n/thirdwave/en/README.md

 ---

-The implication is people are fools, never had or can have extra wisdom on governance as they are easily led by the nose one way or another.
+The implication is people are fools, are easily led by the nose one way or another.
 Want better resuls?
-Lead better.
+Provide better leadership for them.

 ---